Edward Carpenter (right) with his lover George Merrill

 Our community chose to honour Carpenter by adopting his name in recognition of the strong resonance between his lifestyle and the shared values of the men who came together in the 1980s.
 We are not necessarily disciples of Carpenter, but our original Principles and Intentions were very much inspired by his life.

-One of our members, Simon Dawson, has made a study of his life, and if you want to know more about Carpenter, we recommend you visit his website: www.edwardcarpenter.net
+One of our members, Simon Dawson, has made a study of Carpenter's life, and his website at www.edwardcarpenter.net is a rich source of information and out-of-print writings.

 The Friends of Edward Carpenter are a small group of people who are dedicated to establishing a permanent memorial to Edward Carpenter in Sheffield City Centre, recognising his historical and social importance and unique association with the city.